Your compliance with the following policies will assist us in getting your child started in the right direction.

 Your child’s core teacher will determine which level is most appropriate for your child.
 We ask that all families share as much information with your child’s teacher in order to best help your child.

-Fueled by our receiving a NESS grant (Nurturing Excellence in Synagogue Schools) by the BJE (Bureau of Jewish Education), CBJ has set about revitalizing our Religious school by creating a values-based curriculum.
+Fueled by our receiving a NESS (Nurturing Excellence in Synagogue Schools) grant by the Jewish LearningWorks (formerly the Bureau of Jewish Education), CBJ has set about revitalizing our Religious school by creating a values-based curriculum.

 Rabbi Ezray feels passionate about having Jewish mitzvot or values at the center of everything a child learns in Religious school.
 One reason is because when our children leave the school our ultimate goal is to have our young adults lead Jewish ethical lives.
 When we talk about the concept of a values-based curriculum in our Committee, we often liken it to a havdallah candle which has multiple wicks.
 In this metaphor, the wicks are the values and the woven strands of wax wrapping around them represent the fundamental Jewish content we want the children to learn: Prayer, Bible Stories, Hebrew, Holidays and Israel.

-The NESS POD (NESS Leadership Committee) and the Curriculum Committee have been at work over the past year to specify a set of approximately forty values that will be used throughout the Religious school curriculum.
+The NESS Leadership Committee and the Curriculum Committee worked to specify a set of approximately forty values that are used throughout the Religious school curriculum.

-They have also identified a set of 20 prayers and mapped them to grade levels for study in the 2010-11 school year.
+They also identified a set of 20 prayers and mapped them to grade levels for study.
 Committee members working closely with our clergy have created teacher guides which cover the meaning of the prayers, key Hebrew vocabulary, and how the prayer manifests one or more core Jewish values.
-Work is beginning on the Bible stories “strand” of the curriculum which will identify Bible stories which manifest core values emphasized in each grade.
-The goal will be to pilot this material in the Spring quarter of this year.
+Much work went into preparing the Bible stories “strand” of the curriculum, which will identify Bible stories that manifest core values emphasized in each grade.